-The load structure will be equally applicable to all special products offered under the schemes such as SIP, STP, etc. However, no load shall be levied on switches between options of the scheme.
+The load structure will be equally applicable to all special products offered under the Scheme such as SIP, STP, etc. However, no load shall be levied on switches between options of the Scheme.
+Also, units allotted on reinvestment of IDCW shall not be subject to load.
 For switches within the Scheme from Regular to Direct Plan or vice versa, no exit load shall be charged

-The entire exit load (net of GST), charged, if any, shall be credited to the scheme.
+The entire exit load (net of GST), charged, if any, shall be credited to the Scheme.

 The Investor is requested to check the prevailing Load structure of the Scheme before investing.